yxuansu/TaCL/chinese_benchmark/README.md

 ./inference_{}.sh
 ```

-Here, {} is in ['msra', 'ontonotes', 'weibo', 'resume', 'pku'] and the parameters are described below:
+Here, {} is in ['msra', 'ontonotes', 'weibo', 'resume', 'pku', 'cityu', 'as'] and the parameters are described below:

 ```yaml
 --saved_ckpt_path: The trained model checkpoint path.
 Remember to modify it when you train your own model.